 Truck drivers are human—like all of us, they can become tired, impatient, distracted, and angry.
 Their judgment can grow bad.
 Because the trucks they drive are so much larger and heavier than most of the other vehicles on the road, however, they can more easily cause worse injuries—including fatalities—than other drivers.

 A truck accident can overwhelm anyone—between dealing with your injuries, reworking your schedule to accommodate doctor appointments and physical therapy, and worrying about how you will pay for everything when you are unable to work.
-That’s where the truck accident lawyers at Stewart J. Guss, Attorney at Law, come in.
+That’s where the truck accident lawyers at Stewart J. Guss, Injury Accident Lawyers, come in.
 Our legal team won’t collect payment unless you receive compensation for your injuries.
 We fight for you—and we fight to win!
 We can take your call at all hours of the day, every day of the week, 24/7.
 Your initial consultation is free, so call us today at 800-898-4877 or contact us online.
 Don’t wait—we are here and ready to help!